mlrun/mlrun/docs/cheat-sheet.md

 ### Track returning values using `hints` and `returns`

 - Pass type hints into the inputs parameter of the run method.
 Inputs are automatically parsed to their hinted type.
-If type hints are not in code, they can be passed in the inputs keys.
+If type hints are not in code, they can be passed in the input keys.
 Hints use the structure: `key : type_hint`
 - Pass log hints: how to log the returning values from a handler.
 The log hints are passed via the returns parameter in the run method.
 A log hint can be passed as a string or a dictionary.
 - Use the `returns` argument to specify how to log a function's returned values.